Bird Sexing Experiment

 Case study: Domestic chicken (Gallus gallus domesticus)

-There are two primer sets that are commonly used for bird sexing as they can successfully sex birds belonging to the majority of the 10 avian orders.
-These are CHD1F paired with CHD1R and 2550F paired with 2718R.
-When the experiment is run using DNA extracted from a female and a male chicken, we see the following amplicons on the electrophoresis gel:
+There are two primer sets that are commonly used for bird sexing as they can successfully sex birds belonging to many, but not all, taxonomic groupings.
+These are CHD1F paired with CHD1R, and 2550F paired with 2718R.

 For both primer sets, there are two distinct bands for the female chicken and only one band for the male chicken.